 It is also known as Kunthankulam and is a significant artificial wetland in Tamil Nadu (Fig. 13).
-Encompassing an area of 72 hectares, this wetland is situated near Koonthankulam village in Nanguneri Taluk of Tirunelveli district.
+Encompassing an area of 72 ha, this wetland is situated near Koonthankulam village in Nanguneri Taluk of Tirunelveli district.
 It supports a rich diversity of flora and fauna, including key species such as various aquatic plants, migratory and resident birds, Spotbilled Duck (Anas poecilorhyncha), Painted Stork (Mycteria leucocephala), Common Coot (Fulica atra) small mammals, and reptiles, highlighting its significance for biodiversity conservation.
-Designated as a bird sanctuary in 1994, it falls under the purview of the Tamil Nadu Water Resources Department (PWD) and the Tamil Nadu Forest Department, Tirunelveli district.
-Constructed several centuries ago, the inland tank is interconnected by canals drawing water from rivers originating in the Western Ghats.
-These rivers and tanks hold immense social and cultural significance and play a pivotal role in supporting agriculture by irrigating.
-The interaction between the rivers and tanks surrounding Koonthankulam Bird Sanctuary is vital for both local agriculture and conservation, as these water bodies sustain ecosystems, support biodiversity, communities in stewardship, promote ecotourism, and enhance water quality, illustrating the potential for harmonious coexistence between sustainable resource management and ecological preservation.
+Designated as a bird sanctuary in 1994, it falls under the purview of the Tamil Nadu Water Resources

-$\textbf{Fig.11.} \ \ \textbf{Map of Chitrangudi Bird Sanctuary.} \ \ (\textbf{Source: Tamil Nadu Wetland Mission Authority}).$
+Fig. 11.
+Map of Chitrangudi Bird Sanctuary.
+(Source: Tamil Nadu Wetland Mission Authority)

-Fig.12.Map of Map of Suchindrum Theroor wetland.
-(Source: Tamil Nadu Wetland Mission Authority).
+Fig. 12.
+Map of Suchindrum Theroor wetland.
+(Source: Tamil Nadu Wetland Mission Authority)